celery/py-amqp/README.rst

 ===========================

 - Supports draining events from multiple channels (``Connection.drain_events``)
-- Channels revive after channel error, instead of having to close the connection.
 - Support for timeouts
+- Channels are restored after channel error, instead of having to close the connection.
 - Support for heartbeats

     - ``Connection.heartbeat_tick(rate=2)`` must called at regular intervals